-Reporting to the Executive Director, the Managing Director is a key leadership role that ensures the implementation of the organization’s strategic priorities.
-The MD serves the organization as an advocate for staff resources and brings expertise in fostering a positive and inclusive work culture.
-With a focus on organizational effectiveness, health, and sustainability, the Managing Director is responsible for heading the operations, finance, and administrative functions as well as ensuring streamlined workflows across all cross-functional teams.
+The Managing Director holds a key leadership role that oversees operations within the organization and ensures the implementation of the organization’s strategic priorities.
+The Managing Director is a member of SFFILM’s senior leadership team and will work closely with the Executive Director, along with departmental Directors and Board of Directors, to help lead the achievement of organizational goals.
+With a focus on organizational effectiveness, health, and sustainability, the Director is responsible for heading the operations, finance, and administrative functions as well as ensuring streamlined workflows across all cross-functional teams.
+The position also serves as an advocate for staff resources and brings expertise in fostering a positive and inclusive work culture.
 Direct reports include the Director of Operations, Senior Manager of HR & Administration and Executive & Special Projects Manager.

 Leadership + General Management